 Find out more about PROTECT's research

-PROTECT develops solutions and tools for the enrichment and security protection of critical infrastructure systems.
+PROTECT develops solutions and tools for the enrichment and security protection of critical computing systems.

-The research PROTECT conducts requires cross-subject collaboration and focuses on four key areas, including: the security to safeguard systems against cyber-attacks, networking to support the systems’ distributed operations, game techniques to advance their user interaction and visualisation, as well as software engineering and artificial intelligence to build autonomic capability into the systems for intelligent operations.
-These key areas are supported by PROTECT’s four research groups:
+The research PROTECT conducts requires cross-subject collaboration and focuses on a number of key areas, including: the security to safeguard systems against cyber-attacks, networking to support the systems’ distributed operations, game techniques to advance their user interaction and visualisation, as well as software engineering and artificial intelligence to build autonomic capability into the systems for intelligent operations.
+These key areas are supported by PROTECT’s five research groups:

-In the latest research assessment (Research Excellence Framework 2014), 80% of PROTECT’s research was rated as high-impact and 94% of the research as internationally excellent or recognised.
-In the future, PROTECT will continue to research and develop practical solutions to facilitate the configuration and interoperation of critical infrastructure computer systems in an adaptive, autonomous, secure and visual manner.
+In the latest research assessment (Research Excellence Framework 2021), 80% of our research outputs (or publications) and 75% of our research impact were rated as being world leading or internationally excellent.
+In the future, PROTECT will continue to research and develop practical solutions to facilitate the configuration and interoperation of critical computing systems in an adaptive, autonomous, secure and visual manner.
 PROTECT will also continue to establish itself as a leading centre for developing and applying trustworthy computer technologies that society have become increasingly reliant upon.

 Since its creation in 2011, PROTECT has produced a wealth of outstanding research.
-In addition to generating over 200 publications during the Research Excellence Framework 2014 period, PROTECT has also had great success within its practical research.
+In addition to generating a large number of publications during the Research Excellence Framework 2021 period, PROTECT has also had great success within its practical research.

 For example, PROTECT’s work into system-of-systems security resulted in ANIKETOS – a large EU FP7 project looking into secure and trustworthy composite services.

-Recently, the Centre received funding from H2020.
-This project, named Wi-5, had a funding total of €2.1 million.
-Researchers working on Wi-5 are currently developing integrated and coordinated smart solutions to optimise connectivity for new and emerging Wi-Fi services.
-Due to be completed in 2018, this project will have a significant impact on wide and efficient access to Wi-Fi services that the general public and businesses are becoming increasingly reliant on.
+The Centre also received funding from H2020.
+For example, a project, named Wi-5, had a funding total of €2.1 million.
+Researchers involved in the Wi-5 project developed integrated and coordinated smart solutions to optimise connectivity for new and emerging Wi-Fi services.
+The project has generated a significant impact on wide and efficient access to Wi-Fi services that the general public and businesses become increasingly reliant on.

-Within the computer games technology area, PROTECT has also worked on the Homura projects, which are supported by BBC R&D. As part of this work, researchers from PROTECT looked at the development of cross-platform, cross-browser and hardware-accelerated 3D games.
+Within the computer games technology area, PROTECT worked on the Homura projects, which were supported by BBC R&D. As part of this work, researchers from PROTECT looked at the development of cross-platform, cross-browser and hardware-accelerated 3D games.
 The project produced open source software tools used to create 3D game applications that can be used within entertainment or children’s education.